WE RUN OUR CLASSES IN A MONTH LONG SERIES PROGRAM, but

 Dress to sweat in clothes that promote movement.
 Sneakers are best for this class.

-february sign up
+march sign up

 Do you know where Salsa comes from?